Treehouse of Horror: Segments

 Treehouse of Horror episodes typically consist of four parts: an opening and Halloween-themed version of the credits, followed by three segments.
 These segments usually have a horror, science fiction or fantasy theme and quite often are parodies of films, novels, plays, television shows, Twilight Zone episodes, or old issues of EC Comics.
 Although they are sometimes connected by "wraparounds", the three segments rarely have any kind of continuing connection within the episode.
-Some have recurring elements, such as "Treehouse of Horror V", in which Groundskeeper Willie is killed by an axe in a similar fashion in all three segments.
-The episodes are considered to be non-canon, which means they always take place outside the normal continuity of the show, since each character appears to be fine afterwards.
+Some have recurring elements, such as "Treehouse of Horror V", in which Groundskeeper Willie is killed by an axe in all three segments.
+The episodes are considered to be non-canon, which means they take place outside the normal continuity of the show.

+The number of episodes of Treehouse of Horrors matches the number of series of the show: there are no such specials in season 1, two in season 34 and one in each other season.
 From "Treehouse of Horror" to "Treehouse of Horror XIII" and resuming with "Treehouse of Horror XXXIII", all three segments were written by different writers.
 In some cases there was a fourth writer who wrote the opening and wraparound segments.
 For the original "Treehouse of Horror", there were three different directors for the episode.
-Starting with season 15's "Treehouse of Horror XIV", however, only one writer has been credited with writing each Treehouse of Horror episode.
+From season 15's "Treehouse of Horror XIV" to season 33's "Treehouse of Horror XXXII", however, only one writer was credited with writing each Treehouse of Horror episode.
+"Treehouse of Horror XXXII" featured five segments.
+One of the season 34 Treehouse of Horror specials, "Not It", is distinguished by its uncharacteristic title and one full-length segment (divided in the two parts).

 On occasion, the episodes will be used to showcase special animation, such as the "Treehouse of Horror VI" segment "Homer3", in which a computer-animated Homer is shown in a non-animated setting.
-At the time (1995), it was groundbreaking, as it was unusual for a television show to use such animation.
-The segment was executive producer Bill Oakley's idea and included live action directed by David Mirkin.
+At the time (1995), it was unusual for a television show to use such animation.
+The segment was executive producer Bill Oakley's idea and included live-action directed by David Mirkin.
 "Treehouse of Horror XX" included the segment "There's No Business Like Moe Business", which was the first to be musically themed.